Montreal-Quakers/website/README.md

     - childtitle: Sundays in Montreal (<---- Note how the childtitle and child link follow the same formatting, but with four spaces before them)
       childlink: /directions.html (<---- the link for the submenu item)
     - childtitle: Midweek Meeting
+      childhovertitle: Midweek Meeting in Montreal (<---- text when hovering over title)
       childlink: /midweek.html
 - title: News  (<---- to end the submenu just go back to the normal way of laying out items)
   subtitle: The Latest Updates